wallabag/wallabag/en/user/configuration/settings.md

 # Settings
 ## Theme

 wallabag is customizable.
-You can choose your prefered theme here.
+You can choose your preferred theme here.
 The default theme is `Material`, it's the theme used in the documentation screenshots.